Family Feud: Family Feud Africa

 Family Feud Africa, also hosted by Steve Harvey, began production after season 21 of the American version completed production in December 2019.
 It began airing on April 5, 2020.
 The countries included in this version are Ghana and South Africa.
 In conjunction, a website was launched dedicated to the region to catch up on previous episodes, submit entries and engage from a local perspective.
 Similar to the pre-1992 United States rules, families win money based on their main game score.
-Both families earn R50 rands per point with the higher scoring family playing Fast Money.
+Both families earn R50 per point with the higher scoring family playing Fast Money.
 The first and second rounds are single, the third and fourth rounds are double, and the fifth round is triple.
-For Fast Money, families play for R75,000 rands, with a loss earning the family R150 rands per point.
+For Fast Money, families play for R75,000, with a loss earning the family R150 per point.

 Another spin-off show, titled Family Feud Botswana, hosted by Steve Harvey, began airing on February 9, 2025.
-The rules are identical to Family Feud Africa, where every point is worth P50 pulas, though the family that reaches 200 points in Fast Money would win P50,000 pulas.
+The rules are identical to Family Feud Africa, where every point is worth P50, though the family that reaches 200 points in Fast Money would win P50,000.